Rollercoaster (Phineas and Ferb): Conception

 Series co-creator Dan Povenmire attributed the genesis for the show to his childhood in Mobile, Alabama.
 Povenmire recalled that his mother told him "never to waste a day of summer".
 Meanwhile, the show's other co-creator, Jeff "Swampy" Marsh grew up in a large, blended family.
 Similar to Povenmire, Marsh spent his summers exploring and taking part in several different activities in order to have fun.
 The two met while working as layout artists on The Simpsons in the 1990s.
 Povenmire commented that "We were always laughing at the same jokes".
 The two became a writing team on the Nickelodeon animated series Rocko's Modern Life.
 They began working on Phineas and Ferb around 1992, while still working together at Nickelodeon.
 The two had become friends due to their mutual tastes and interests.
 Citing their childhood, they wanted to incorporate summer vacations, a time when the two would go out and do something constructive.
 They spent sixteen years pitching it to four different networks, including Nickelodeon and Cartoon Network, all of which kept shooting it down due to its complexity.
 When Povenmire landed a pitch with Disney, despite being unsure at first, the series was accepted.

 Povenmire and Marsh both wrote "Rollercoaster", and used it as the pitch for the entire series.
 Unlike normal series, they did not send a script to the overseas Disney executives, but set up a storyboard and mixed it over with dialogue by Povenmire, then set up a "play-by-play" and recorded it.
 The series was accepted after 16 years of development and the episode was produced.
 Several lines and scenes from the storyboard were removed or altered in the eventual production of the episode.
 Several such scenes were eventually used in later episodes, such as a scene later used in the episode "Gaming the System", in which Doofenshmirtz waits a few seconds, until precisely 11:00, before initiating his plan.
 Povenmire and Marsh wanted to include two things in every episode; a song, and an action or chase scene.
 However, the song in every episode did not begin until "Flop Starz", the next episode.
+Disney Channel released a press release for the episode on July 14, 2007.
+The announcement highlighted some of the core plots that remained throughout the series: step-brothers Phineas and Ferb taking their dreams to the extreme by building their inventions, Candace attempting to rat them out to their mom as well as somehow being left with no evidence to bust them, and their pet platypus, Perry, leading a double life as a secret agent and facing off against the evil Dr. Doofenshmirtz.